nicolasktlo/fashion-mnist-svm-classifier/README.md

 # Fashion-MNIST SVM classifier

-This repo contains a Jupyter notebook where I train a Support Vector Machine (SVM) on the Fashion-MNIST dataset and then test it on a small clothing screenshot dataset.
+This repo contains a Jupyter notebook where I train a Support Vector Machine (SVM) on the Fashion-MNIST dataset and then test it on a small custom image dataset.

-The goal is to see how well a model trained on clean benchmark images (Fashion-MNIST) transfers to real screenshots from online shops.
+The aim is to see how well a model trained on clean benchmark images (Fashion-MNIST) transfers to more realistic clothing images.

 ## What's inside

-- `fashion-mnist-svm-classifier.ipynb` – main notebook with all the code, plots and discussion.
+- `fashion-mnist-svm-classifier.ipynb` – the main notebook with the code, plots and discussion
-- `requirements.txt` – Python packages needed to run the notebook.
+- `requirements.txt` – the Python packages needed to run the notebook
+- `data/` – files related to the datasets used in this project
-- `data/` – optional folder for my custom clothing screenshots, organised by class label.
+- `data/newimages.zip` – a zipped version of my custom image dataset

 ## How to run it

 1. Clone this repo.
-2. Create a virtual environment (optional but recommended).
+2. Create a virtual environment if you want to.
 3. Install the dependencies:

    ```bash